bacover/OpenVINOInstall/VisionAcceleratorFPGA_Configure_2018R5.md

   * Change directory to `Downloads/fpga_support_files/`:
 		`cd /home/<user>/Downloads/fpga_support_files/`

-  * Run the FPGA dependencies script, which allows OpenCL to support Ubuntu and recent kernels:
+  * Run the FPGA dependencies script, which allows OpenCL to support Ubuntu* and recent kernels:
 		`./install_openvino_fpga_dependencies.sh`

-  * When asked, select the FPGA card, Intel® GPU, and Movidius Neural Compute Stick, then you can install the correct dependencies.
+  * When asked, select the FPGA card, Intel® GPU, and Intel® Movidius™ Neural Compute Stick, then you can install the correct dependencies.
   * If you installed the 4.14 kernel as part of the installation script, you will need to reboot the machine and select the new kernel in the Ubuntu (grub) boot menu.
 You will also need to rerun setup_env.sh to set up your environmental variables again.

-  * Install OpenCL devices.
+  * Install OpenCL™ devices.
 Enter `Y` when prompted to install:
 		`aocl install`

   * Reboot the machine: